DennisHgj/SMP_FSAVC/README.md

-# Efficient Alignment with Pseudo Texts for Few-Shot Audio-Visual Learning
+# Semantic Modulated Prompting for Few-Shot Audio-Visual Classification
-Codes and datasets for the paper "Efficient Alignment with Pseudo Texts for Few-Shot Audio-Visual Learning"
+Codes and datasets for the paper "Semantic Modulated Prompting for Few-Shot Audio-Visual Classification"